-Spanish lavender is one of about 40 different varieties of lavender.
-It grows in low shrubs, much like its other relatives, but has a distinct flower shape.
+Spanish lavender (Lavandula stoechas) is one of about 40 different varieties of lavender.
+It grows as a low shrub, much like its other relatives, but has a distinct flower shape.
 Spanish lavender is known for its upright petals that appear at the top of the flower heads, giving the blooms a rabbit-like appearance.

 |Common Name||Spanish lavender, butterfly lavender, bract lavender|

 |Plant Type||Perennial, shrub, herb|

 |Mature Size||18-36 in. tall, 18-36 in. wide|